rayanustrip/Portfolio/README.md

 ![Thumbnail of Minimal](thumbnail.png)

-## This is my first Page - Shameer
+## This is my first Page - Shameer Shaik

 To use the Minimal theme: